YordanGeorgiev/qto/doc/md/issue-tracker-user-stories.md

 ### 4.5.
 Issues import from Google calendar
 As the UI user of an issue-tracker instance
-In order to be able to visualize and manage my issues better I wanto to be able to import my Google calendar issues into my issue-tracker profile on an issue-tracker instance
+In order to be able to visualize and manage my my start- and stop_time having issues better I wanto to be able to import my Google calendar issues into my issue-tracker profile on an issue-tracker instance